-When thinking of CEC control (Consumer Electronics Control), we think of devices controlling devices.
+What is CEC?
+Consumer Electronics Control are usually though of as devices controlling devices.
 It’s the stuff of science fiction horror.
 But the ability for one piece of hardware to execute commands provided by another is far from scary.
-Developments in the way hardware systems interact with each other have ushered in the Internet of Things and given rise to Industry 4.0 in ways that are pushing efficiencies to new heights.
-One such innovation is Consumer Electronics Control, or CEC, a feature that has been available for some time, but is starting to gain new momentum in an age of increasingly connected systems, particularly in industrial hardware deployments.
+Developments in the way hardware systems interact with each other have ushered in the Internet of Things (IoT) and given rise to Industry 4.0 in ways that are pushing efficiencies to new heights.
+One such innovation is Consumer Electronics Control, or CEC, a feature that has been available for some time, but is starting to gain momentum in an age of increasingly connected systems, particularly in industrial hardware deployments.

-Here’s a look at how CEC works, how it’s being utilized in a range of digital signage applications, and how OnLogic is enabling multi-screen CEC in many of our new systems.
+Here’s a look at how CEC works, how it’s being utilized in a range of digital signage applications, and how OnLogic is enabling this technology in many of our systems.

 CEC is a communications protocol built into the HDMI standard allowing CEC-enabled HDMI devices to exchange information and send/receive control messages.
 This allows a user to control more than one device using a single interface.
-For instance, CEC-capable devices such as DVD players or game consoles, or in our case industrial computers, are able send a power signal to a connected display when the device is turned on, without any user interaction with the display itself.
+For instance, lets take CEC-capable devices such as DVD players or game consoles, or in our case industrial computers.
+These systems are able send a power signal to a connected display when the device is turned on.
+This all takes place without any user interaction with the display itself.

 How has OnLogic enabled multi-screen CEC in our systems?